davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

   functions, debugging information, and the internal tables that implement virtual functions) must be kept in each object file that includes class definitions.
 You can use this pragma to avoid such duplication.
-When a header file containing #pragma interface is included in a compilation, this auxiliary information is not generated (unless the main input source file itself uses #pragma implementation).
+When a header file containing :samp:`#pragma interface` is included in a compilation, this auxiliary information is not generated (unless the main input source file itself uses :samp:`#pragma implementation`).
   Instead, the object files contain references to be resolved at link time.

   The second form of this directive is useful for the case where you have multiple headers with the same name in different directories.
-If you use this form, you must specify the same string to #pragma implementation.
+If you use this form, you must specify the same string to :samp:`#pragma implementation`.

 #pragma implementation #pragma implementation "``objects``.h"